-Immerse yourself in the beauty of the folk music tradition and become part of our unique orchestra in this weekend course led by Jon Bennet and Jacqui Johnson of Moonrakers.
+Immerse yourself in the beauty of the folk music tradition and become part of our unique orchestra in this weekend course led by Jon Bennett and Jacqui Johnson of Moonrakers.

 What is the course about?

-A thrilling chance to come together with other acoustic instrumentalists from classical and folk music circles to play in a unique orchestra, led by the talented Jon Bennet and Jacqui Johnson of Moonrakers.
+A thrilling chance to come together with other acoustic instrumentalists from classical and folk music circles to play in a unique orchestra, led by the talented Jon Bennett and Jacqui Johnson of Moonrakers.

 What will you learn?